-Many people suffer from swollen feet and ankles particularly the disabled, elderly and those that are less mobile or overweight.
+Many people suffer from the effects of swollen feet and ankles particularly the disabled, elderly and those that are less mobile or overweight.
 Swollen feet are caused by a build up of fluid and is medically known as oedema; people in the late stages of pregnancy or those that stand for long periods of time also suffer from this painful condition.

 Temporary oedema will normally clear up on its own, for example if you have been standing in one position for a long time your ankles and feet may swell up until you have chance to rest and elevate your feet particularly in the sitting or lying position.
 Lymphoedema also gives the effect of swollen and painful feet and ankles and in most cases will need to be controlled either by wearing compression stockings, regular lymphatic massage or ensuring that your feet are elevated for long periods of time to help prevent the fluid surrounding the body tissues from causing your feet and ankles to swell.